 Further expanding the All Applications on the SQL Server Application Summary displays a quick view into performance counters and status.
 Each counter and metric can be expanded to review data.

-To view all information for an application node, select the application from the view to open the details page for the AppInsight for SQL node.
+To display all data for an application node, select the application from the view to open the Details page for the AppInsight for SQL node.
 For example, MSSQLSERVER on lab-dem-sql-02.demo.lab in the Orion demo encountered a critical alert.
 To troubleshoot, access the SQL server through the All Applications widget.

-This view consolidates all specific data for the selected SQL server:
+This view consolidates all data for the selected SQL server, including:

-- Summary of data including an AppStack view for troubleshooting, alerts, events, expensive queries, capacity usage, and other metrics
+- An AppStack view for troubleshooting, alerts, events, expensive queries, capacity usage, and other metrics.

 To review database data in the AppInsight for SQL Details view, locate and select a database in the All Databases widget.
 The Database Details view lists all databases on the node, alerts, AppStack, and more.

-To see performance counter details, in the AppInsight for SQL Details view, locate, and select a performance counter in any widget.
+To drill down to see performance counter details in the AppInsight for SQL Details view, click a performance counter in any widget.

 Did you know that when SAM alerts you about an application failure, you can use SolarWinds IPAM to quickly determine if a broken or missing DNS record is at fault?
 You can then use SAM to troubleshoot the service further.